home-assistant/developers.home-assistant/docs/api/websocket.md

 ## Message format

 Each API message is a JSON serialized object containing a `type` key.
-After the authentication phase messages also must contain an `id`, an integer that contains the number of interactions.
+After the authentication phase messages also must contain an `id`, an integer that the caller can use to correlate messages to responses.

 Example of an auth message: